Zelgadis87/rule-reactor/README.md

 <script>var reactor = new RuleReactor()</script>
 ```

-RuleReactor takes an optional boolean argument.
-If set to `true`, then an extra compile step is taken when creating rules.
+The RuleReactor constructor can take two optional arguments, `domain` and `boost`.
+The `domain` argument is just a hint regarding what classes to augment.
+It is an object that should have keys by the same name as class constructors you wish to use, e.g. {Person: Person, Home: Home}.
+If you have any anonymous constructors you will be using, this allows you to effectively de-anonymize them for RuleReactor.
+When the `boost` is set to `true`, then an extra compile step is taken when creating rules.
 This can boost performance by up to 25%; however, breakpoints set in rule conditions, will no longer work.
 So, this should be a final step in development.
+If you don't want to use the domain argument when using `boost`, you can set it to `null` or `{}`.

 The first thing to do is decide which of your own classes are going to be accessed by rules and ensure they are defined before any referencing rules are created.